 Bibliographical information needed for OED citations

 For the Oxford English Dictionary, bibliographical accuracy is of the greatest importance.
-We are requesting that the following standard be followed for all citations, books and periodicals alike.
+We are requesting that the following standard be followed for all citations: books and magazines alike.
 Although the format might look like a lot of work, it helps us maintain the highest possible standards of accuracy.
 If you have any questions, or if you would like to submit a quotation, please e-mail Malcolm Farmer for general SF and SF Fandom questions, or Jeff Prucher for SF Criticism.

-Several examples are given at the end of this page.
+A couple of examples are given at the end of this page.

 1. Include the word itself and some of the surrounding text to give us a context for how the word is being used.
 Please use at least one complete sentence, and more if necessary.
 When in doubt, include more rather than less; we can remove extraneous material.
 And please don't leave anything out from the place where you start quoting to the place where you finish.

 1a.
 Type everything the way it appears: duplicate words ("He bit the the neutronium tablet"), misspellings, irregular punctuation.
 Do not "correct" anything in the original text.
 Make a note to let us know it's the author's mistake, not yours; (sic) works well for that.

 1b.
 If a word is italicized, in bold type, or underlined, please use <i>(text goes here)</i> for italics, <b>(text goes here)</b> for bold, and <u>(text goes here)</u> for underlining.
 We promise: this is the only HTML we'll ask you to do.

 1c.
 If a section of text is in CAPS, please type it in CAPS.
 If a letter is a drop cap (those oversized letters that begin a line and spread out over two or more), you can safely key it as a regular capital letter.